wking/swc-boot-camps/Workflow.md

     $ cd boot-camps

-You'll want to track the SWC repository to stay abreast of changes, so add it as a remote:
+You'll want to track the SWC repository to stay abreast of changes, so add it as a remote and fetch it:

     $ git remote add swc https://github.com/swcarpentry/boot-camps.git
+    $ git fetch swc

 Now you're ready to start hacking away.